-Speaking of the last Ume candy, actually “Otoko Ume (男梅)” is the brand name of a popular Umeboshi product series of Nobel.
-Nobel (ノーベル) is a major Japanese confectionery company and has various Umeboshi candies in the Otoko Ume series, which include Otoko Ume Gummy Candy (Amazon.com).
+Among them, “Otoko Ume (男梅)” is actually the brand name of a popular Umeboshi product series of “Nobel (ノーベル)”, which is a major Japanese confectionery company with various Umeboshi candies in its Otoko Ume line, including Otoko Ume Gummy Candy.

-Nobel Otoko Ume Candy (Hard-Type)
+Nobel Otoko Ume Hard Candy

-What I picked up this time is Noble Otoko Ume Candy (Hard-Type) (Amazon.com), which is one of the best-selling products in the Otoko Ume series.
-This Umeboshi candy is known as a long-seller item in Japan and popular.
+What I picked up this time is the pictured “Otoko Ume Candy (男梅キャンディー)” from Nobel, which is one of the best-selling products in its Otoko Ume line and has been a long-time favorite in Japan.

-In fact, this hard candy has a strong flavor of Umeboshi, but it isn’t sharp in taste, rather mild.
-Hence, if you don’t dislike the flavor of Umeboshi plums, you will definitely like this Ume plum candy.
+In fact, this Japanese hard candy has a taste characteristic of Umeboshi, which isn’t sharp at all but mild, easy-to-eat, and very tasty.
+Hence, if you don’t dislike the salty-sour taste of Umeboshi plums, you will definitely like this Ume plum candy.